Other Classes

 Credit: 1/2 per semester

-Generally, the prerequisite for this course is ESOL Skills 3.
-ESOL Skills 4 is designed for Multilingual Leaners (MLs) who have passed ESOL Skills 3 but still have not scored a 4.7 or higher on WIDA ACCESS for ELLs 2.0; consequently, requiring further ELL services.
+ELD Skills 4 is designed for Multilingual Learners (MLs) who have passed ELD 3 but still have not scored a 4.7 or higher on WIDA ACCESS for ELLs 2.0; consequently, requiring further EL services.
 It aims at increasing MLs’ proficiency in listening, reading, viewing, speaking, and writing.
 The course offers standards-based instruction to increase MLs’ English language development in core subjects such as English Language Arts, Math, Science, and Social Studies.
-The course will be anchored on the WIDA English Language Development Standards and Missouri Learning Standards.
+The course will be anchored in the WIDA English Language Development Standards and the Missouri Learning Standards.
 To achieve this goal, MLs will read fiction and informational texts.
 Lessons will incorporate grammar and vocabulary to sharpen MLs’ writing and speaking skills.
 The use of videos will enhance their listening and viewing analysis skills.
-The course will integrate different instructional methods which include direct method, communicative approach, and Sheltered Instruction Observation Protocol (SIOP) which help MLs study the same content as their peers while improving their linguistic ability through comprehensible input and preparing them to become an integral part of society.
+The course will integrate different instructional methodsincluding direct method, communicative approach, and Sheltered Instruction Observation Protocol (SIOP) which help MLs study the same content as their peers while improving their linguistic ability through comprehensible input and preparing them to become an integral part of society.

 100101—Honors Study Hall